black-networks/go-blackchain/README.md

 ### Full node on the main Black network

-By far the most common scenario is people wanting to simply interact with the Ethereum
+By far the most common scenario is people wanting to simply interact with the BlackChain
 network: create accounts; transfer funds; deploy and interact with contracts.
 For this particular use case, the user doesn't care about years-old historical data, so we can sync quickly to the current state of the network.
 To do so: